TRIBAL EMPLOYMENT RIGHTS ORDINANCE PROGRAM

 These requirements shall apply to any direct employment by the Fallon Paiute-Shoshone Tribe or by the Federal, State, or other Governments or their subdivisions.
 It shall also apply to all contractors or grantees of such Governments and to all commercial enterprises operated by such Governments.”

-Please make sure you completely fill out the application before returning it to our office along with other documents that may verify eligibility for preference and job qualification.
+Please make sure you completely fill out the FPST TERO Application before returning it to our office along with other documents that may verify eligibility for preference and job qualification.
 If it is not complete, you will receive a letter requesting the missing information and you may not be referred until this information is received.
-Thank you
+Thank you.

 Fallon Paiute-Shoshone Tribe – TERO Department